 MUJZ 353 Individual Instruction (1-2, max 8, FaSpSm) Weekly individual instruction and performance forum.
 Open only to jazz studies majors.
-(Duplicates credit in former MUPF 353.)

 MUJZ 390 Special Problems (1-4, Irregular) Supervised, individual studies.
 No more than one registration permitted.
-Enrollment by one registration permitted.
 Enrollment by petition only.
-(Duplicates credit in former MUPF 390.)

-MUJZ 395 Jazz Elements II (2, max 8, FaSp)

-Advanced study of compositional, improvisational, performance, conducting, and arranging elements found in the jazz repertory.
+MUJZ 395 Jazz Elements II (2, max 8, FaSp) Advanced study of compositional, improvisational, performance, conducting, and arranging elements found in the jazz repertory.
 Students will be encouraged to forge individual musical expressions.
 Open to juniors and seniors only.
 Prerequisite: MUJZ 195.

-MUJZ 396 Jazz Combo II (2, max 8, FaSp)

-Preparation and performance of literature for jazz combos.
+MUJZ 396 Jazz Combo II (2, max 8, FaSp) Preparation and performance of literature for jazz combos.
 Open to juniors and seniors only.
 Graded CR/NC.
 Prerequisite: MUJZ 195.

-MUJZ 400 Arranging for Jazz Ensemble (2)

-Scoring for jazz ensemble with emphasis on writing for sections of like and mixed instruments as well as full ensemble.
+MUJZ 400 Arranging for Jazz Ensemble (2) Scoring for jazz ensemble with emphasis on writing for sections of like and mixed instruments as well as full ensemble.
 (Duplicates credit in former MUCO 400.)

-MUJZ 403 Studio Singing Techniques (2, FaSp) Study of technique, theory and aural skills as applied to studio singing critical skills as applied to studio singing; critical listening; study of various styles; ear training and sight singing as these apply to working in a studio.
+MUJZ 403 Studio Singing Techniques (2, FaSp) Study of technique, theory and aural skills as applied to studio singing; critical listening; study of various styles; ear training and sight singing as these apply to working in a studio.
 Recommended preparation: jazz background; can read music and sing well.

 MUJZ 419m The Jazz Experience: Myths and Culture (4, FaSp) An examination of the music, culture, and mythology of jazz revealed through the study of jazz fiction, film, poetry, and recorded examples.
-(Duplicates credit in former MUPF 419m.)

-MUJZ 443 Jazz Pedagogy (2, 2 years, Sp)

-Concepts, methods, and resources; examination and comparison of textbooks, recordings, tapes, and materials related to the study and teaching of jazz.
+MUJZ 443 Jazz Pedagogy (2, 2 years, Sp) Concepts, methods, and resources; examination and comparison of textbooks, recordings, tapes, and materials related to the study and teaching of jazz.
 (Duplicates credit in former MUED 443.)

-MUJZ 450 Intermediate Jazz Improvisation (2, max 4, Sp) Development of intermediate jazz improvisational skills, starting with dominant seventh chords and progressing through the minor ii-V7-I chord progression.
-Not open to Jazz Studies majors.
-Prerequisite: MUJZ 150x.
+MUJZ 450 Intermediate Jazz Improvisation (2, max 4, FaSp) Development of intermediate improvisational skills including underlying principles of theory, harmony, jazz ear training, and jazz style.
+Recommended preparation: MUJZ 150.

 MUJZ 451 Advanced Jazz Improvisation (2, max 4, Sp) Development of advanced improvisational skills, including Lydian-chromatic and bi-modal techniques, through instrumental performance.
-(Duplicates credit in former MUPF 451.)
 Junior standing.

 MUJZ 452 Individual Instrument Performance Class II (1, max 4, FaSp) Solo and orchestra repertoire, professional preparation, reed making, and other matters appropriate to group study.
 Required of all third and fourth year wind and percussion majors each semester in residence.
-(Duplicates credit in former MUPF 452.)

 MUJZ 453 Individual Instruction (1-2, max 8, FaSpSm) Weekly individual instruction and performance forum.
 Open only to jazz studies majors.
-(Duplicates credit in former MUPF 453.)